programminghistorian/jekyll/lessons/naive-bayesian.md

 methods.
 That in itself is useful.
 For example, it wouldn’t take too long retrain a Naive Bayesian learner if we accumulated more data.
-Or we could give it a bigger set of data to begin with; a pile of data that a Naive Bayesian could burrow through in a day might take many other method weeks or even months to process.
+Or we could give it a bigger set of data to begin with; a pile of data that a Naive Bayesian could burrow through in a day might take a more complex method weeks or even months to process.
 Especially when it comes to classification, more data is often as significant as a better method — as Bob Mercer of IBM famously quipped in 1985, “there is no data like